mrklees/mrklees.github.io/_pages/lilac-anima.md

 ## Disciplines

-### Fire Dancer
+### Fire Dancer & Flow Performer

-Lilac spins Poi & Leviwand, and has props to do that with ribbons, LED, or on fire.
+Lilac juggles Poi & Leviwand and has props to do that with ribbons, LED, or on fire.

 ### Burlesque